Saran3072/Mandarin-Backend/README.md

-# Project Title
+# Mandarin

-Short description of the project.
+Install MongoDB and MongoCompass prior to the following steps.

 ## Installation